NerdyBread/Python-DataStructures/README.md

 * An explaination of the data structure
 * The python implementation
 * And example usage
-* Error checking and things like that are not necessary, but feel free to add them
+* Error checking and things like that are not necessary, but feel free to add it

 ## Requests